-Fisheries Enhancement Specialists, Planning, Volunteer Services, Engineering, Economist, Government Affairs, Project Development, Strategic & Public Affairs
+Fisheries Enhancement Specialists, Planning, Volunteer Services, Engineering, Fish Culture, Fish Genetics, Hatchery operation, management and improved efficiencies, Government Affairs, Project Development, Strategic & Public Affairs and more.

 True Blue Aqua has brought together a group of diverse aquaculture backgrounds to offer a unique perspective on every situation.
 Founders, Tom and Megan Sorby, have worked in both the research and commercial sectors, learning from each situation and bringing those facilities up to both environmentally and economically sustainable operation.
 Both hold Master’s degrees in Sustainable Aquaculture and have worked with multiple species across the spectrum, freshwater to marine, finfish to shellfish, and much more.
 Tom’s expertise and passion lies in optimizing growth through improved nutrition and feeding regimes, optimizing larval rearing protocols to increase survival, overall fish health, but also designing systems and utilizing new technologies in creating optimal culture conditions.
 Megan also enjoys being hands on in system building and design while focusing her efforts on improving broodstock management and incubation techniques, culture of live feed and enhanced nutrition, water chemistry and its effects on optimal rearing conditions, particularly in recirculating conditions, as well as facilities management, permitting and compliance, and diversification of facilities into new products.
 Together with their colleagues, they bring a well-rounded group with up-to-date experience and eyes towards future development.